TychoLoke/above-the-stack-site/README.md

 # Above The Stack — Website (Next.js / Tailwind)

 Vendor-neutral insights, playbooks, and community for MSPs.
-MVP built with the App Router, Tailwind CSS, and a Discourse integration for the latest topics.
+MVP built with the App Router, Tailwind CSS, and an Above Connect (Discourse) integration for the latest topics.

 ## Quick start